jgerstmayr/EXUDYN/README.rst

 Exudyn
 ======

-+  Exudyn version = 1.3.104.dev1 (Davis)
++  Exudyn version = 1.4.1 (Ellington)
 +  build date and time=2022-09-14  16:18
 +  **University of Innsbruck**, Austria, Department of Mechatronics

-Exudyn 1.3 is out!
-It includes a redundant coordinate (constraint) as well as a minimum coordinate formulation (KinematicTree); machine learning and artificial intelligence interface (openAI gym); improved explicit and implicit solvers; sparse matrix support and multi-threading; basic hydraulic actuator; creation of beams along curves; extended robotics modules; contact module; **PlotSensor** for simple post processing, and some improved 3D visualization, ...
+Exudyn 1.4 is out!
+It includes improved multi-threading support; a redundant coordinate (constraint) as well as a minimum coordinate formulation (KinematicTree); machine learning and artificial intelligence interface (openAI gym); improved explicit and implicit solvers; sparse matrix support; basic hydraulic actuator; creation of beams along curves; extended robotics modules; contact module; **PlotSensor** for simple post processing, and some improved 3D visualization, ...
 See theDoc.pdf chapter **Issues and Bugs** for changes!

 If you like using Exudyn, please add a *star* on github, and send an email to  ``reply.exudyn@gmail.com`` such that we can add you to our newsletter.
 Let us know, which features you are using or which **features you are missing** and follow us on
 `Twitter @RExudyn <https://twitter.com/RExudyn>`_ !